WHAT ARE THE MUST-SEES IN SOUTH KOREA? MOST POPULAR THINGS TO SEE IN SOUTH KOREA? HIDDEN GEMS IN SOUTH KOREA?

 Namhae is Korea’s fifth largest island and is famous for its slower pace of life, beautiful sea and stunning nature.The island is completely underrated and not yet very touristic.
 Which makes it the perfect destination for your next adventure in Korea.

 Although not very touristy, Mokpo has plenty of great things to see.
-Count 2 days for visiting all the main sights.
+Count 2 days to visit all the main sights.

-Among the best things to see in South Korea, Boseong Green Tea Plantation is one of the site which impressed us the most.
+Among the best things to see in South Korea, Boseong Green Tea Plantation is one of the sites that impressed us the most.
 This county in the southern region of Korea is indeed known to be home to award-winning green tea plantations.

-During our stay in South Korea, Boseong was clearly 1 of our most memorable trip.
+During our stay in South Korea, Boseong was clearly 1 of our most memorable trips.

 56. Juknokwon Damyang Bamboo Forest